SelahattinSert/spring-boot-sample-rest-api/README.md

 # Camera Onboarding REST API

+## Description
-This is a simple Spring Boot application that provides a REST API for camera onboarding.
+Spring Boot which project provides a REST API to handle the camera on-boarding process for a surveillance system inside a fridge

+## Requirements
+Java Dependency: 21
+Maven

 ## Technologies Used
 - Spring Boot